Ipswich Town: Paul Jewell backs Chris Hutchings for boss

 "It's always unsettling for any club when the manager's gone.
 There's going to be names banded about.
 I deal with.
 I can't influence that.
 I can only influence what happens Saturday."

-George Burley has said he would happily return to Portman Road, while former Charlton manager Alan Curbishley and ex-Wolves boss Mick McCarthy remain the favourites for the job.
+while former Charlton manager Alan Curbishley and ex-Wolves boss Mick McCarthy remain the favourites for the job.

 Jewell left Ipswich with the club bottom of the Championship and winless in 11 games.